oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-soa-domain/docs-source/enablingT3.md

 ## Step 1 : Create T3 Channels for Managed Servers

 WebLogic Server supports several ways to configure T3 channel.
-Here we will provide steps to create T3 channel using WebLogic Server Administration Console or using WLST Scripts.
+Below steps describe the methods to create T3 channel using WebLogic Server Administration Console or using WLST Scripts.

 ### Method 1 : Using WebLogic Server Administration Console